niftynei/glightning/README.md

-# golight: a c-lightning plugin and RPC driver
+# glightning: a c-lightning plugin and RPC driver

-golight is a driver for the Lightning Network protocol implemenation [c-lightning](https://github.com/ElementsProject/lightning).
+glightning is a driver for the Lightning Network protocol implemenation [c-lightning](https://github.com/ElementsProject/lightning).

 It offers an RPC client for calling lightning commands and a Plugin infrastructure, for creating your own c-lightning commands and registering for subscriptions.